pigglegiggle/Business-Problem-Analysis-Project/README.md

 # Visual Communication for Business Project

-## Course Information

-- **Course Code**: 06036122
-- **Course Name**: Visual Communication for Business
+**Course**: 06036122 Visual Communication for Business (1/2024)
-- **Semester**: 1/2024

-## Project Overview
+## Overview

-This project focuses on analyzing business problems, identifying their root causes, and proposing actionable solutions.
-The analysis is conducted using data from various sources, with findings presented through interactive dashboards.
+This project analyzes business problems, identifies their causes, and proposes solutions.
+Findings are presented through interactive dashboards.

-## Objectives

-- Identify key business problems and their underlying causes.
-- Propose actionable solutions to address these problems.
-- Clean and organize data to ensure accuracy and clarity.
-- Create interactive dashboards to visualize findings and support decision-making.

-## Data
+## Data Analysis

 The analysis utilizes data from [source name], which includes [brief description of the data].
-The dataset is available in the repository and can be accessed as follows:
+Access the dataset here:

 - [Data File Name](path/to/data/file)